-Grab Your Binoculars and Join the Big Garden Birdwatch 2021
+Grab Your Binoculars and Get Out Into the Garden

 Forget crime shows and TV soaps; there is real drama going on in your very own garden!
-It’s time to grab your binoculars and take part in this year’s Big Garden Birdwatch.
-Incredibly this is the 42nd year that the RSPB has called on communities to take part in what is now the UK’s largest garden based citizen science project.
+Earlier this year we encouraged you to take part in the RSPB’s Big Garden Birdwatch and many of you joined us.
+It was the 42nd year that the RSPB has called on communities to take part in what is now the UK’s largest garden based citizen science project.
 Why?
 Well not only is it great fun, but it provides the Royal Society for the Protection of Birds (RSPB) with essential data that allows them to keep tabs on the population of British birds.

-Here’s how to get involved, some tips and tricks on birdwatching, and a link to the RSPB’s chirpy quiz asking ‘which garden bird are you?’
+Although the Big Garden Birdwatch event has finished for this year, birdwatching is hugely popular across the UK and something you can enjoy every day.
+Here’s some tips and tricks on birdwatching, the all important results and a link to the RSPB’s chirpy quiz asking ‘which garden bird are you?’

 Excited already?
 There are things you can do now to make your Big Garden Birdwatch even more enjoyable when the weekend arrives.
 Here’s a few tips and tricks to treat the birds that visit your garden.